Best daily deals

 Man holding the Jabra Elite 75t charging case with close-up of the USB-C charging port.

-The Jabra Elite 75t charges via USB-C which is nice.
+The Jabra Elite 75t charges via USB-C.

 How good is the noise canceling and isolation?